Skip to main content

 action_class makes methods available to all actions within a single custom resource.

-You have a template that requires 'yes' or 'no' written as a String, but you would like the user to use true or false for convenience.
+For example, a template requires 'yes' or 'no' written as a string, but you would like the user to use true or false for convenience.
 To allow both the :add and :remove actions to have access to this method, place the method in the action_class block.

 property :example, [true, false], default: true